lusimu24/tungsten-pbflb-sim/README.md

 # Thermal Simulation of PBF-LB on Pure Tungsten
 ### Modeling and Identification of Crack-Risk Areas

+The simulation is contained in the file model.ipynb.
 A 2D finite-difference thermal model of a single laser scan track during Laser Powder Bed Fusion (PBF-LB) of pure tungsten, with a spatially-resolved cracking susceptibility index based on the G/V ratio at the solidification front.